fbsamples/workplace-platform-samples/SupportScripts/Powershell/ChangeBulkEmployeeId/README.md

-# Bulk update Employee Ids for Workplace Frontline users
+# Bulk update Employee Ids for Workplace Users

-This PowerShell script allows to change the Employee ID of Workplace Frontline users in bulk.
+This PowerShell script allows to change the Employee ID of Workplace Users in bulk.

 ## Setup